snapscript/snap/README.md

 ## Overview

 Snap is an open source, optionally typed, object oriented scripting language for the Java platform.
-The learning curve is small for anyone with experience of Java, JavaScript, TypeScript, or Scala, amongst others.
+The learning curve is small for anyone with experience of Java, JavaScript, or a similar imperative  language.
 It has excellent integration with the host platform, and can do whatever can be done with Java and much more.

 The language is ideal for embedding in to an existing application, and is a fraction of the size